 🎥 How to create and trigger hook popups

-In ConvertFlow you can create different types of popup CTAs.
+In ConvertFlow you can create different types of popup campaigns.

-"Hooks" are popups that appear in the corner of your visitor's browser window.
+"Hooks" are popups that appear on the corners of a visitor's browser window.

-Hook popups are useful when you need to politely deliver a message to your visitor with a clear CTA, without getting in the way of the content their reading.
+Hook popups are useful when you need to politely deliver a message to a visitor with a clear call-to-action, without getting in the way of the content they're reading.

-And with ConvertFlow's targeting conditions and trigger controls, you can always show your hook popup at the perfect time.
+And with ConvertFlow's targeting conditions and trigger controls, you can always show a hook popup at the perfect time.

-Click to create a CTA in ConvertFlow, scroll past the template category suggestions and you can choose to see templates for the "Hook" CTA type.
+Click to create a campaign in ConvertFlow, scroll past the template category suggestions and you can choose to see templates for the "Hook" campaign type.

-Just click "See Templates" to get inspiration, or click "Create Blank CTA" to start from scratch.
+Just click "See Templates" to get inspiration, or click "Create Blank campaign" to start from scratch.

 Choosing a hook template

-Once you've clicked to see hook templates, you'll be taken to the template gallery, filtered to see only hook CTAs.
+Once you've clicked to see hook templates, you'll be taken to the template gallery, filtered to see only hook campaigns.

-Browse and preview the various hook templates to find the perfect CTA.
+Browse and preview the various hook templates to find the perfect campaign.
 You can also filter faster using the category filters on the left.

-Once you've found the template you want, click "Use Template" and name your hook CTA.
+Once you've found the template you want, click "Use Template" and name your hook campaign.

-Once you've created your CTA, you'll be taken to the CTA builder.
+Once you've created your campaign, you'll be taken to the drag-and-drop builder.

-Here you can quickly customize the CTA template.
+Here you can quickly customize the campaign template.
 Edit the headlines, paragraph text, button text, form settings, survey options, etc.

-Each hook CTA template will come with a default CTA maximum width.
+Each hook campaign template will come with a default maximum width.

 Controlling when the hook triggers